fbreitwieser/krakenuniq/README.md

 Strain2_Chr1_Seq     <tab> 621 <tab> S. boydii Strain Bar Strain2_Plasmid1_Seq <tab> 621 <tab> S. boydii Strain Bar
 ```
-The third column is optional, and used by KrakenHLL only when `--taxids-for-genomes` is specified for `krakenhll-build` to add new nodes in the taxonomy tree for the genome.
-If you'd like to have the sequences identifier in the taxonomy report, too, specifiy `--taxids-for-sequences` for `krakenhll-build` as well.
+The third column is optional, and used by KrakenUniq only when `--taxids-for-genomes` is specified for `krakenuniq-build` to add new nodes in the taxonomy tree for the genome.
+If you'd like to have the sequences identifier in the taxonomy report, too, specifiy `--taxids-for-sequences` for `krakenuniq-build` as well.

-Finally, run `krakenhll-build`:
+Finally, run `krakenuniq-build`:
 ```
-krakenhll-build --db DBDIR --taxids-for-genomes --taxids-for-sequences
+krakenuniq-build --db DBDIR --taxids-for-genomes --taxids-for-sequences
 ```

 Note that for custom databases with fewer sequences you might want to choose a smaller k (default: `--kmer-len 31`) and minimizer length (default: `--minimizer-len 15`).